LuisEduardo2/podcast-scraping/README.md

 # podcast_scraping
-donwload all or last episode
+my first scraping project on the web, this code downloads all episodes or the last episode